Yugabharathi21/to-do-list-project/docs/mongoose-warning-fix.md

    - Compound indexes (multiple fields)
    - Special index options not covered by the schema definition
    - Text indexes or other special index types
+3. Consider setting `autoIndex: false` in production to improve startup time

 ## Verifying the Fix